Northern Africa 439: Vandal capture of Carthage

 439 Fall of Augusta Emerita

 In 439 Rechila, King of the Suebi, marched into Augusta Emerita, capital of the Roman province of Lusitania in the Diocese of Hispaniae.
-Having secured Emerita, Rechila then besieged the comes Censurius—who had negotiated peace between Aetius and the Suebi in 432 and 437—at Martylis (perhaps Myrtilis/Mértola in what is now Portugal).
-Censurius capitulated at some point in 440, after which he seems to have spent the remaining eight years of his life in Suebian captivity. in wikipedia
+Having secured Emerita, Rechila then besieged the comes Censorius—who had negotiated peace between Aetius and the Suebi in 432 and 437—at Martylis (perhaps Myrtilis/Mértola in what is now Portugal).
+Censorius capitulated at some point in 440, after which he seems to have spent the remaining eight years of his life in Suebian captivity. in wikipedia

 19 Oct 439 Capture of Carthage